 Men May Stray When Needs Aren't Met

-If a man doesn't feel loved and appreciated in his relationship, he may turn elsewhere for satisfaction.
-For one man, that may mean burying himself in work.
+If a man doesn't feel loved and appreciated in their relationship, they may turn elsewhere for satisfaction.
+For one man, that may mean burying themselves in work.
 Another may develop a fixation on sports or video games.
 And some men cheat.
 To avoid this, partners need to work together to meet each other's needs.

 Most men realize there's a lot to lose if a long-term relationship goes sour -- not just each other's company, but the entire life you've built together.
 If you're willing to work to strengthen your marriage, chances are your man will be, too.